 What does it mean to “Fight Like A Girl” you ask?
 It means to learn how to have the courage to speak up, to share your story!
-To battle against your disease and continue to have hope.
+To battle against your disease or life adversary and continue to have hope.
 To encourage others and soothe the soul.
-It means banding together and reaching out to a fellow sister regardless of the different illness that ails us because we are all fighting to live!
+It means banding together and reaching out to a fellow sister regardless of the different battle stories because we are all fighting to live!

 Now that we know what it means to “Fight Like A Girl”, let’s learn how to do it!